bbauska/JS-jQuery-JSON/README.md

 statement that's going to overwrite this part of the Document Object Model and change it.
 And I have a couple log statements.
 So let's play with this particular one right here.
 This is js-13.
 Okay, so if we recall, it goes in, it finds the id tag of person.
 Then it prints out how much, lets switch to console, I can't wait, wait, wait, let me switch to console here.
-[LAUGH] I mean, once the alert's up I can't switch right, because the alert has taken over the whole browser.
+I mean, once the alert's up I can't switch right, because the alert has taken over the whole browser.
 So I am going to switch to console so I can watch it in console.
 And then I'm going to clear the console